plblum/jivs/README.md

 Let’s go through this type.

 -	`services` – Always takes a <a href="#validationservices">`ValidationServices object`</a>, which is rich with services for dependency injection and factories.
 You will need to do a bunch to configure this, but don’t worry, we have a code snippet to inject into your app to assist.
 (Described below.)
--	<a href="#configuringvaluehosts">`valueHostConfigs`</a> – Configures each InputValueHost associated with your Inputs and NonInputValueHost associated with additional values needed by validator rules.
+-	<a href="#configuringvaluehosts">`valueHostConfigs`</a> – Configures each InputValueHost associated with your Inputs and StaticValueHost associated with additional values needed by validator rules.
 -	`savedState` and `savedValueHostStates` – `ValidationManager` knows how to offload its stateful data to the application.
 If you want to retain state, you’ll capture the latest states using the `onStateChanged` and `onValueHostStateChanged` events, and pass the values back into these two Config properties when you recreate it.
 -	`onStateChanged` and `onValueHostStateChanged` must be setup if you maintain the states.
 They supply a copy of the states for you to save.
 -	`onValueChanged` notifies you when a `ValueHost` had its value changed.